 Prerequisites: ADS R101.
+3 hours lecture weekly

 This course will give students a comprehensive history of alcohol/drug treatment modalities and the rules of ethnics and confidentiality involved in such treatment.
 Students will learn crisis intervention techniques and the dynamics of a family intervention and work place interventions.
 Students will be taught all the tools for intakes, assessments, screening, recovery planning, exit planning and relapse prevention.
 Field trips may be required.
 Transfer credit: CSU